Permian Basin Foot and Ankle

 Podiatrist Foot & Ankle Surgeon & Board Certified Podiatrist located in Odessa, TX & Midland, TX

 Getting a fungal nail infection on your toenails can cause you to stop wearing sandals and going barefoot to avoid the embarrassment of showing your thick, yellowing nails.
-At Permian Basin Foot and Ankle in Odessa, Midland, and Pecos, Texas, podiatrists Justin Brown, DPM, Joseph Morgan, DPM, and their team offer laser toenail treatment using the state-of-the-art Nexus® laser.
+At Permian Basin Foot and Ankle in Odessa, Midland, and Pecos, Texas, podiatrists Justin Brown, DPM, Jordan Womack, DPM and their team offer laser toenail treatment using the state-of-the-art Nexus® laser.
 To find out if you’re a candidate, call Permian Basin Foot and Ankle or book your appointment online at any of the three locations today.

 Laser toenail treatment is a noninvasive treatment for toenail fungus, a condition that causes your nails to become thick, discolored, and more breakable.
 You can get nail fungus on your fingernails or your toenails, but toenail fungus is more common.

 Even though they’re usually painless, toenails infected with fungus can be unsightly and take on a foul odor.
 In some cases, your thickening nails can feel uncomfortable.

 You should consider visiting Permian Basin Foot and Ankle for laser toenail treatment if you’ve already tried home care, like over-the-counter antifungal products and diligent nail grooming.
 Make sure to tell the team about your symptoms and when they began.
 They can answer all of your questions and help you decide if laser toenail treatment is necessary in your case.